medavox/articles/RTS game.md

 do we actually need players to put on different hats, to manage different parts of the economy?

+We could instead have a pool of titles.
+Players (elect themselves / are elected) to each title, which comes with its own set of powers/responsbilities.

+There should usually be fewer players on a side than there are titles, so the way the titles arte split up will have interesting implications for what kind of government has been set up

 * building new cities
 * exploring the map
 * gathering resources